>Turbine_2024

 As I mentioned in the introduction, this work came from a desire to be able to produce electricity as a means to question the monopoly of the production of electricity held by energy companies and the state.

 I was interested in how to solve big problems, like that of climate change, and how, when the problem is individualised (e.g. it’s each person’s individual responsibility to recycle and ‘do there bit’), then nothing ever changes, because the problem facing society cannot be reduced down to the actions of individuals.
+You are weak when you are doing your recycling all by yourself, yes it’s a good thing to do, but you doing it won’t stop Exxonmobil or DuPont destroying the planet.
+Individualized action is weak, to challange real power you need to wield power, collectively with others and force change.
 This way of rationalising the world is very indicative of now, and might be part of the reason we, as individual members of society, feel so powerless to change anything.

 It’s put well here by the BBC filmmaker Adam Curtis: